-14. AWARENESS
+15. AWARENESS

-14.1.
-The school will inform staff, students and parents of its processes relating to the health, safety and conduct of staff and students in communications to them and it will publish these processes on its website15.
-Awareness is raised through Professional Learning, staff meetings, assemblies, House pastoral structure, College Intranet, enrolment interviews and accompanying documentation.
+- 15.1.
+Mancel College will inform employees, students, and parents and carers of its processes relating to the health, safety and conduct of employees and students in communications to them and it will publish these processes on its website15.
+Awareness is raised through Professional Learning, staff meetings, assemblies, House pastoral structure, College Intranet, enrolment interviews and accompanying documentation. - 15.2.
+Volunteers, contractors and new employees are informed of the relevant child safety management requirements and policy during their induction to the College.

-15. ACCESSIBILITY OF PROCESSES
+16. ACCESSIBILITY OF PROCESSES

-15.1.
-Processes relating to the health, safety and conduct of staff and students are accessible on the school website and will be available on request from the reception or corporate services16.

-16. TRAINING

 16.1.
+Processes relating to the health, safety and conduct of employees and students are accessible on the Mancel College website and will be available on request from the reception or corporate services16.

+17. TRAINING

-The school will train its staff in processes relating to the health, safety and conduct of staff and students on their induction and will refresh training annually17.
+17.1.
+The College will train its employees in processes relating to the health, safety and conduct of employees and students on their induction and will refresh training annually17.
 Training attendance will be recorded and monitored through the Language Disorder Australia's Human Resources Information system.
 Visitors and contractors will be made aware of processes relating to the health, safety and conduct expectations through the sign in process.